mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-05-31-IoC-container-in-spring-framework.md

 --------------------------------------

-Today we will talk about one of the most frameworks in the world which is spring, but we will focus mainly on the IoC container of this framework.
+Today we will talk about one of the most popular frameworks in the world which is Spring, but we will focus mainly on the IoC container of this framework.
-In the spring framework, the IoC container is considered as the heart of the whole framework because it's responsible for the creation of the object,  wiring the object together, configuring these objects, and handling the entire life cycle of these objects from their creation until they are completely destroyed.<br />
+In the Spring framework, the IoC container is considered as the heart of the whole framework because it's responsible for the creation of the object,  wiring the object together, configuring these objects, and handling the entire life cycle of these objects from their creation until they are completely destroyed.<br />
 So in the next paragraphs, we will clarify more how the container does all those works.

 # Inversion of control (IoC)